Page 12 - The University of Texas at El Paso Miner Guide 2024-2025

 THE OFFICIAL UTEP RING

 The Senior Ring was unveiled December 2, 2003, and features symbols unique to the University: Bhutanese architecture, the “M” on the Mountain and Paydirt Pete.
 Eligible students and alumni can order their rings at the beginning of each se- mester and will receive them at the Official Ring Ceremony during commencement week festivi- ties.
-Proceeds from the ring sales also benefit the
+Proceeds from the ring sales also benefit the Alumni Association Endowed Scholarship Fund and student programs.

-MINER GUIDE 2022 - 2023 •
+MINER GUIDE 2024 - 2025

 THE UNIVERSITY OF TEXAS AT EL PASO